Quickstart: Set up the Data Science Virtual Machine for Linux (Ubuntu)

-R: A rich library of machine learning functions is available for R. Some of the libraries that are pre-installed are lm, glm, randomForest, rpart.
-Other libraries can be installed by running:
+R: A rich library of machine learning functions is available for R. Pre-installed libraries include lm, glm, randomForest, and rpart.
+You can install other libraries by running this command:

 Here is some additional information about the first three machine learning tools in the list.

 Vowpal Wabbit is a machine learning system that uses techniques such as online, hashing, allreduce, reductions, learning2search, active, and interactive learning.

 To run the tool on a basic example, use the following commands:

 cp -r /dsvm/tools/VowpalWabbit/demo vwdemo cd vwdemo vw house_dataset

-This is a library that is designed and optimized for boosted (tree) algorithms.
+The xgboost library is designed and optimized for boosted (tree) algorithms.
 The objective of this library is to push the computation limits of machines to the extremes needed to provide large-scale tree boosting that is scalable, portable, and accurate.

 It's provided as a command line and an R library.
-To use this library in R, you can start an interactive R session (just by typing R in the shell), and load the library.
+To use this library in R, you can start an interactive R session (by entering R in the shell) and load the library.

-Here is a simple example you can run in R prompt:
+Here's a simple example that you can run in an R prompt:

 library(xgboost) data(agaricus.train, package='xgboost') data(agaricus.test, package='xgboost') train <- agaricus.train test <- agaricus.test bst <- xgboost(data = train$data, label = train$label, max.depth = 2, eta = 1, nthread = 2, nround = 2, objective = "binary:logistic") pred <- predict(bst, test$data)

-To run the xgboost command line, here are the commands to execute in the shell:
+To run the xgboost command line, here are the commands to run in the shell:

 cp -r /dsvm/tools/xgboost/demo/binary_classification/ xgboostdemo cd xgboostdemo xgboost mushroom.conf

-A .model file is written to the directory specified.
-Information about this demo example can be found on GitHub.
+A .model file is written to the specified directory.
+You can find information about this demo example on GitHub.

 Rattle (the R Analytical Tool To Learn Easily) uses GUI-based data exploration and modeling.
 It presents statistical and visual summaries of data, transforms data that can be readily modeled, builds both unsupervised and supervised models from the data, presents the performance of models graphically, and scores new data sets.
 It also generates R code, replicating the operations in the UI that can be run directly in R or used as a starting point for further analysis.